Updated: Jul 10

 Sunlight rakes the summits — smoking darkness plummets down into the deep dreaming its green sleep.

 The Saga of Grettir the Strong also mentions this mountain.
-The mountains are a beautiful view across the valley from a fars of our ancestors, Engimýri, which is now a guest house.
+The mountains are a beautiful view across the valley from a farm of our ancestors, Engimýri, which is now a guest house.
 Sigfús Jónsson (1747-1829) and his wife Rósa Jónsdóttir (1745-1835) lived at Engimýri and had nine children along with my great great great grandmother, Rósa Sigfúsdóttir (1777 – 1859).
 Rósa died at the home of her son, Ólafur Guðmundsson, at Hvammur in Eyjafjörður.

 Sigfús Jónsson was born and worked on the farm of his birth, Efstaland, with his father, Jón Jónsson, who was a very wealthy and outstanding farmer.
-He also was a parish magistrate, parish clerk, and a well known person in the Öxnadalur Valley.
+He also was a parish magistrate, parish clerk, and a well-known person in the Öxnadalur Valley.

 On June 8, 1783, a great fissure with 130 craters opened and spewed forth lava and ash.
 It is called Laki and is in the Eldgjá volcanic canyon.
 Eldgjá means ”fire canyon” in Iceland.
 This is the largest volcanic area in the world.